awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 Versioning
 ==========

-New versions of the |TWP| release periodically to support new AWS services and features.
-To see what version of the |TWP| you have installed, run the `Get-AWSPowerShellVersion
+|AWS| releases new versions of the AWS Tools for PowerShell and AWS Tools for PowerShell Core periodically to support new AWS services and features.
+To determine
+the version of the Tools that you have installed, run the `Get-AWSPowerShellVersion
 <http://docs.aws.amazon.com/powershell/latest/reference/Index.html>`_ cmdlet:

 .. code-block:: none